janschill/uni-software_architecture/reconstruction/schi/report/report.md

 *Figure 1: All Rails components broken down by file*

-To have an even clearer visual representation of the distribution of all the files in Rails a pie chart can be used.
+To have an even clearer visual representation of the distribution of the number of files in Rails a pie chart can be used.

 ![](https://github.com/janschill/uni-software_architecture/raw/master/reconstruction/schi/report/images/rails-number_of_files-pie.png)